FAQs

 To become an individual member of the WFOT you must first be a member of a professional occupational therapy association that is a Member Organisation of the WFOT (List of WFOT Member Organisations).
 In some associations, members are also WFOT Individual members automatically.
 In others, members need to specifically purchase WFOT Individual Membership through their association.

-Please visit the to List of WFOT Member Organisations to check if you are a WFOT Individual Member automatically through your association or whether you need to purchase WFOT Individual Membership separately through your association.
+Please visit the List of WFOT Member Organisations to check if you are a WFOT Individual Member automatically through your association or whether you need to purchase WFOT Individual Membership separately through your association.
+Unless the information regarding your association specifically states ‘WFOT individual member is included in the association’s subscription’, it is necessary for you to contact the organisation to purchase your membership.

 WFOT Individual Members can download their Individual Membership Certificates by following the instructions provided here.
 WFOT Individual Membership Certificates provide evidence of your membership and contribution to WFOT and the international occupational therapy community.